DarkRic674/PKGi-PSP-TXT/README.md

 Do the same for nploader_mod.prx.

 Press triangle to open the launcher menu and navigate to the right to Plugins.
 Press X to open the plugin list.
 If the above was done correctly, the installed plugin will be listed.
 Pressing right or left dpad will change to enable, disable or remove the plugin.
-This can also be done on the XMB under the Plugin Manager.
+This can also be done on the XMB under the Plugins Manager.
 Pressing triangle and going to the right most option will allow you to exit the Custom Launcher.

 fr :